 Identify existing coalitions in your community who are working to address the overdose crisis.
 This can be done in three ways:

-A landscape analysis (LA) helps us better understand the resources, assets, and barriers that may affect Communities That HEAL program implementation.
-The LA is designed to:
+A landscape analysis helps us better understand the resources, assets, and barriers that may affect Communities That HEAL program implementation.
+The landscape analysis is designed to:

 Core coalition members and leaders participate in community engagement trainings to build and expand their community engagement skills.